alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

 Once assembled, there is a distance of 150mm from the flange of the robot to the ends of the grippers; set these values in Franka Desk.
-It should also be noted that the center of the ultrasound probe is 60mm away from the center of the end-effector; with any tray or working area, there are mechanical limitations which result in spaces where the probe cannot scan / the grippers cannot reach.
+It should also be noted that the center of the ultrasound probe is 60mm away from the center of the end-effector; with any tray or working area, there are mechanical limitations that result in spaces where the probe cannot scan / the grippers cannot reach.

-It is suggstedted to use an ultrasound gel for running this project; for best results smooth the gel before every run (this can be done with something unimportant, like a student ID).
+It is suggested to use an ultrasound gel for running this project; for best results, smooth the gel before every run (this can be done with something unimportant, like a student ID).

-For running in custom enrionments, you will also have to measure dimensions and the coordinate of your working space;
-this should be done in `set_origin` but it may be necessary to manually tweak code if your tray is larger or smaller than the one provided to work with the auto scan feature.
+For running in custom environments, you will also have to measure dimensions and the coordinate of your working space; `set_origin` allows you to move the board anywhere in the working space (without rotations), but it may be necessary to manually tweak code if your tray is larger or smaller than the one provided to work with the auto scan feature.

 ## **Dependencies**
 All files are to be run on a Linux real-time kernel.
 If you are NOT running the provided docker container, you will have to have at minimum [ncurses-6.0](https://lists.gnu.org/archive/html/info-gnu/2015-08/msg00002.html) installed;

 ## **Citation**
-This codebase is modified from the one provided in CSC496H5 at the University of Toronto Missisauga, taught by Professor Lueder Kahrs and provided by Ruthrash Hari; based on the Franka Emika [libfranka repo.](https://github.com/frankaemika/libfranka)
+This codebase is modified from the one provided in CSC496H5 at the University of Toronto Mississauga, taught by Professor Lueder Kahrs and provided by Ruthrash Hari; based on the Franka Emika [libfranka repo.](https://github.com/frankaemika/libfranka)

-Citation is available in the about section of the github project, or the CITATION.cff file.
+Citation is available in the About section of the GitHub project or the CITATION.cff file.